Rally the “Project Diamond” to the Rescue!

 or a combination)

-* Quality (how well the effort needed to be done)
+* Quality (how well, and how robustly, the effort needed to be done)

 * Features (how many components or deliverables